canonical/tdx/README.md

 	```

 <a id="setup-remote-attestation"></a>
-## 8. WIP - Setup Remote Attestation on Host OS and Inside TD
+## 8. Setup Remote Attestation on Host OS and Inside TD
 Attestation is a process in which the attester requests the verifier (e.g., Intel Tiber Trust Services) to confirm that a TD is operating in a secure and trusted environment.
 This process involves the attester generating a "TD Quote", which contains measurements of the Trusted Execution Environment (TEE) and other cryptographic evidence.
 The TD Quote is sent to the verifier who then confirms its validity against reference values and policies.